olanuges90/containerized-flask/README.md

   9. Test the Deployment
   - Access the application via the API Gateway endpoint or ALB public URL.
     - Copy Invoke URL and Paste in your Browser.
-    - Add your endpoint "/sports" behind the URL.
+    - Add your endpoint "/sports" behind the URL and click Enter.

            https://<api-gateway-id>.execute-api.us-east-1.amazonaws.com/prod/sports

   ## Future Enhancements
+  - Built a frontend responsive design.
   - Add HTTPS support to the ELB using an SSL certificate from AWS Certificate Manager (ACM)
   - Configure CloudWatch for logging and monitoring.